 "We were pleased with our choice immediately, met at airport and ushered through customs quickly and minivan transfer to hotel was quick.
 Hotel looked just as photo's on their website, our room was a good size, bed was huge but hard, bathroom was ok, sink huge & shower over bath.
 Room was cleaned everyday to an ok standard & bed made each day, sheets turned or changed most days.
 Towels changed when left out.
 If you ask cleaner he will do as asked, sheets, towels changed.
 Hotel & Gardens were beautiful, sunbeds were plentiful - everywhere (we enjoyed ones on the gardens overlooking the nile) watching a kestral, hoopee birds & kingfishers.
 Free towels for the pool is grest.
 The buffet breakfast was very good & evening meals were too, although got repeatative the second week.
 We tried The Palmareia for an occaisional meal and it was very good.
 The Moorish Cafe is great for a coffee to cool down, Mojito cocktails at Carters Bar were lovely and its cool there too, We will miss sunsets at the Sundowners Bar, overlooking The Nile, wow what a view.
 The free shuttle bus & boat are a great benefit.
 Used Jolleys to book our tours (by the Winter Palace Hotel - thats worth a look & have a coffee).
 An Excellent holiday's been had!!"

 - Travel date: 24th August 2008

 highly recommended.my first holiday away...

-The hotel is kept clean and tidy at all time.The belly dancing was a bit of a laugh when i tried it with the kids
+"highly recommended.my first holiday away with my to children i loved and so did the kids.
+So much we are going back in 2009 for a week.
+Staff are so friendly and the food surroundings and atmosphere is great.
+The hotel is kept clean and tidy at all time.The belly dancing was a bit of a laugh when i tried it with the kids "

 - Travel date: 20th July 2008

 Wow what a hotel!!! just outside Luxor s...